juxor/afaq/markdown/secC2.md

 ectoplasm, we can say, appealing to Euler's theorem, that the rent per unit of ectoplasm is equal to the marginal product of the given quantity of ectoplasm when it is fully utilised.
-This does seem to add anything of interest to the argument."_ [**Op.
-Cit.**, p.
+This does seem to add anything of interest to the argument."_ [ **Op.
+Cit.** , p.
 99] This ensures reality has to be ignored and so economic theory need not discuss any practical questions:

-> _ "When equipment is made of leets, there is no distinction between long and short-period problems . . .
-Nine spades are lumps of leets; when the tenth man turns up it is squeezed out to provide him with a share of equipment nine- tenths of what each man had before . . .
-There is no room for imperfect competition.
+> _"When equipment is made of leets, there is no distinction between long and
+> short-period problems . . .
+Nine spades are lumps of leets; when the tenth
+> man turns up it is squeezed out to provide him with a share of equipment
+> nine-tenths of what each man had before . . .
+There is no room for imperfect
+> competition.
 There is no possibility of disappointed expectations . . .
-There is no problem of unemployment . . .
-Unemployed workers would bid down wages and the pre-existing quantity of leets would be spread out to accommodate them."_ [**Op.
-Cit.**, p.
+> There is no problem of unemployment . . .
+Unemployed workers would bid down
+> wages and the pre-existing quantity of leets would be spread out to
+> accommodate them."_ [ **Op.
+Cit.** , p.
 107]

 The concept that capital goods are made of ectoplasm and can be remoulded into the profit maximising form from day to day was invented in order to prove that